cmse822/project-2-pi-by-mpi-team-6/README.md

     | 32                       | -0.4127          |
     | 64                       | -0.5230          |

     These convergence rates make sense and align with the plots.
 For example, the same rounds per process plot shows rank 8 (red line) with the steepest slope, which coorelates to the convergence rate results.
 Additionally, it makes sense that these values are negative because as the dart count goes up, the errors in calculating Pi go down.
-This does vary slightly by processor and I believe it should vary, although I don't believe it should always correlate to a larger convergence rate value due to various factors such as dimishing returns or resource contention amongst other processes.
+This does vary slightly by processor and we believe it should vary, although we don't believe it should always correlate to a larger convergence rate value due to various factors such as dimishing returns or resource contention amongst other processes.

 6. For each dart count, make a plot of runtime versus processor count.
 Each line represents a "strong scaling" study for your code.
 For each dart count, also plot the "ideal" scaling line.
 Calculate the parallel scaling efficiency of your code for each dart count.
 Does the parallel performance vary with dart count?
 Explain your answer.